Skip to content

 Alternatively, on Windows, you can use the keyboard shortcut by pressing the keys Ctrl + Shift + N simultaneously.
 The private window will be opened where you can browse safely.

 You can use the Ctrl/Cmd + T keypress shortcut in private mode to open new private tabs in Brave Browser.
-Or you can also click on the Plus plus add icon button in the tab bar.
+You can also click on the Plus plus add icon button in the tab bar.

 New Private Plus icon in Brave Browser